GozdeHisarckllar/challenge-ecommerce-product-page/README.md

 This is a solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-* Front-end code for the Ecommerce product app that let users to preview a product through the gallery/lightbox and enables user to use cart functionalities such as adding and removing items
+* Front-end code for the Ecommerce product app that lets users to preview a product through the gallery/lightbox and enables users to use cart functionalities such as adding and removing items

 ## Table of contents